atharsadique/Dice-Game/README.md

 # Dice-Game
-Creating a "Dice Game" using HTML,CSS and JavaScript
+Created a "Dice Game" using HTML,CSS and JavaScript